Class RdeStagingAction

 For the Dataflow job we do not employ a lock because it is difficult to span a lock across three subsequent transforms (save to GCS, roll forward cursor, enqueue next action).
 Instead, we get around the issue by saving the deposit to a unique folder named after the job name so there is no possibility of overwriting.

 Deposits are generated serially for a given (watermark, mode) pair.
-A deposit is never started beyond the cursor.
-Once a deposit is completed, its cursor is rolled forward transactionally.
-Duplicate jobs may exist
+A deposit is never started

 .
-So a transaction will not bother changing the cursor if it's already been rolled forward.Enqueuing
+So a transaction will not bother changing the cursor

-RdeUploadAction
+Enqueuing RdeUploadAction

-The filename of an escrow deposit is determistic for a given (TLD, watermark, mode) triplet.
-Its generated contents is deterministic in all the ways that we care about.
-Its view of the database is strongly consistent in Cloud SQL automatically by nature of the initial query for the history entry running at
+The filename of an escrow deposit is deterministic for a given (TLD, watermark, mode) triplet.
+Its generated contents is deterministic in all the ways that we care

 Here's what's not deterministic: